Oops and Daisies

 Practice Affirmations

-Along the same lines, get in the routine of doing affirmations.
-I do these with my kids on a regular basis too… because the words we tell ourselves matter SO much!
+Along the same lines, get in the routine of saying affirmations.
+I do these with my kids on a regular basis too, because the words we tell ourselves matter SO much!
 Repeat after me, “I am confident.
 I am strong.
 I am a good person.
 I am worthy.”

 One of my favorite affirmations?
 Especially since I’ve struggled to be a people pleaser pretty much my whole life?
-“I am independent of what people think of me.”
+“I am independent of what people think of me” and “I will not ignore my intuition and feelings to make others more comfortable.”

 Going for a walk with my dog is just one of the ways I practice self care.